 Covenant has always been committed to serving the Birmingham community and planted two daughter churches within two years of each other.
 Reverend Murray Lee, who himself grew up at Covenant, founded Cahaba Park Church who held its first service at Mountain Brook High School in 2007.
 In 2009, Cross Creek Church began meeting at Shades Crest Elementary School pastored by Reverend Chris Peters who had helped grow several ministries at Covenant.

 In 2009 Covenant began a new chapter as Bill Hay announced his retirement and a search committee was formed to find a new pastor.
 On May 20, 2011, the congregation voted to formally call Bill Boyd as its new senior pastor.
 Under Rev. Boyd's leadership, Covenant continued to grow and developed a deep level of corporate worship and community building under the framework of "gospel hospitality."
-Rev. Boyd also championed our renovation campaign, "Faithful Over a Little," leading us to a beautiful new fellowship and gathering space that the Birmingham community as a whole has enjoyed since early 2017.
+Rev. Boyd also championed our debt liquidation and renovation campaign, "Faithful Over a Little," leading us to a beautiful new fellowship and gathering space that the Birmingham community as a whole has enjoyed since early 2017.